micmejia/bible-dump/NKJV/Matthew/Matt 22.md

 And He said to them, "Whose image and inscription _is_ this?"

 ###### 21
 They said to Him, "Caesar's."
-And He said to them, "Render[^e] therefore to Caesar the things that are Caesar's, and to God the things that are God's."
+And He said to them, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's."

 ###### 22
 When they had heard _these words,_ they marveled, and left Him and went their way. ## The Sadducees: What About the Resurrection?